-Joshua Prescott-Shaw was born in Victoria, BC, though his cultural background is Saskatchewan Cree.
+Joshua Prescott was born in Victoria, BC, though his cultural background is Saskatchewan Cree.
 He has lived in Victoria for over half of his life, but has traveled across and lived throughout Canada with his family.

 Prescott’s high school taught native art to aboriginal students who took an interest to it.
 There, Prescott was taught by Victor Newman, a Kwakwaka’wakw artist from Fort Rupert.
 During this period, Joshua was also mentored by his uncle, Greg Prescott, who carves in the Northwest Coast style.
 In 2000, Prescott was awarded the graduation prize and top honours as the outstanding aboriginal art student for the entire region.